-Services that are covered for you What you must pay when you get these services Out-of-Network: You pay a \$95 copay for each Medicare-covered emergency room visit.
-Health and wellness education programs The Wellness Your Way benefit allows you to decide how to spend your health and wellness dollars.
-You will receive a SelectHealth Medicare flexible benefits Mastercard® Prepaid Card.
+Services that are covered for you What you must pay when you get these services Health and wellness education programs The Wellness Your Way benefit allows you to decide how to spend your health and wellness dollars.
+You will receive a Select Health Medicare flexible benefits Mastercard® Prepaid Card.
 There is an allowance every year that helps you cover out-of-pocket expenses on the following: Fitness Benefits include gym membership, fitness center, or health club.
 Golf greens fees, ski lift passes and exercise classes.
-Health Education classes and services include formal health education programs if they are provided by a certified health educator or qualified licensed health professional and if they are composed of interactive sessions that primarily provide health information, encourage enrollees' adoption of healthy behaviors, build skills to enhance enrollees' self-care capabilities, and align with the overall goal to improve participants' healthy weight management programs.
-Health education services not covered under this plan: alternative or holistic education services.
-Nutritional services include individual or group sessions or other fully interactive counseling services of a licensed dietician or other licensed professional with specialization and expertise in nutrition and diet.
-Weight management programs covered under Wellness Your Way include formal programs such as Weight Watchers or Jenny Craig. <text><text><text><section-header><text></text></section-header></text></text></text>
+Health Education classes and services include formal health education programs if they are In-Network: You pay a \$0 copay for these services.
+You have a \$240 allowance every year on a Select Health Medicare flexible benefits Mastercard® Prepaid Card to be used for qualifying supplemental items and services at participating locations. provided by a certified health educator or qualified licensed health professional and if they are composed of interactive sessions that primarily provide health information, encourage enrollees' adoption of healthy behaviors, build skills to enhance enrollees' self-care capabilities, and align with the overall goal to improve participants' healthy weight management programs.
+Out-of-Network: There is no coverage for Wellness Your Way services when not used at participating locations. • Health education services not covered under this plan: alternative or holistic education services. • Nutritional services include individual or group sessions or other fully interactive counseling services of a licensed dietician or other licensed professional with specialization and expertise in

+Wellness Your Way include formal programs such